oren/Blog/Microservice architecture/Post-Part2.md

 How it will work:
 * It will save new tasks assigning consecutive *Id*'s.
-* It will remember the oldest not finished task.
 * It will allow to get a new task to do.
 * It will allow to get a task by *Id*.
 * It will allow to set a task by *Id*.